suessflorian/sherlog/README.md

 # Shitty Log Sherlock
-Have you found yourself in a situation where you ~work at Vend~ have shit logger libraries intervening and vomiting everything on the screen leaving you with mountains logs to sift through?
+Have you found yourself in a situation where you have difficult to work with logger libraries intervening and vomiting everything on the screen leaving you with mountains logs to sift through?

 ## DIRTY TODO
 - hidden `len(s) - 2` looks awkward